j-c-m/ubnt-letsencrypt/README.md

 ## Changelog

-    20200109 - Use systemctl on 2.0 to start GUI service 20191022 - Prevent sudo error
+    20200419 - Use SIGTERM for GUI service stop 20200109 - Use systemctl on 2.0 to start GUI service 20191022 - Prevent sudo error
     20190311 - Initialize certificate first outside of configuration mode